metalsoft-io/metalcloud-sdk-go/docs/NetworkFabric.md

 ### NewNetworkFabric

-`func NewNetworkFabric(name string, fabricType string, fabricConfiguration NetworkFabricFabricConfiguration, revision int32, createdTimestamp time.Time, updatedTimestamp time.Time, id string, ) *NetworkFabric`
+`func NewNetworkFabric(name string, fabricConfiguration NetworkFabricFabricConfiguration, revision string, createdTimestamp time.Time, updatedTimestamp time.Time, id string, ) *NetworkFabric`

 NewNetworkFabric instantiates a new NetworkFabric object This constructor will assign default values to properties that have it defined,